Dave Moody (sportscaster)

 David Wayne Moody (born March 25, 1961) is an American motorsports commentator who works for the Motor Racing Network (MRN).
 He is the lead turn announcer for MRN and has worked for the radio network on and off since 1983.
 He moved to MRN full-time in 1997 and became the lead turn announcer in 2001.
 Since 2003, Moody has been the host of the radio show SiriusXM Speedway on SiriusXM NASCAR Radio.

 Early years

 Born in Barre City, Vermont, Moody discovered auto racing when his uncle, Doug MacDonald, took him to the local Thunder Road Speedbowl.
 The track was owned by MRN co-founder Ken Squier.
 After being hired by CBS Sports to serve as their NASCAR anchorman, Squier selected Moody to replace him as the track's public address announcer.
 "I still don’t know how he picked me," said Moody.
 "He may have read some of my newspaper columns and thought I had a workable vocabulary.
 More likely, I was just standing there with my finger in my nose and he figured, 'this is a kid with time on his hands.'"

 David used to announce for high school basketball, hockey, and football games from the time he was young.
-All of his classmates knew that this was what he was going to do when he grew up.
-We were right.